rwev/coyote.life/content/articles/published/philosophy--incerto--narrative-fallacy-soothing-stories.md

 > God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference. <p class="annotation">Reinhold Niebuhr (1892–1971)</p>

+All quotes belong to _The Black Swan_ by Nassim Taleb.

 _Related: confirmation bias, epilogism, narrative fallacy, retrospective distortion, scorn of the abstract_